Description

 2.1 Historical Context

-– Early Development: Neoliberalism appeared in the mid-20th century, influenced by economists like Friedrich Hayek and Milton Friedman.
+– Early Development: This ideology appeared in the mid-20th century, influenced by economists like Friedrich Hayek and Milton Friedman.
 They advocated for minimal government intervention in the economy.

 – Mont Pelerin Society: Founded in 1947, this group of intellectuals championed free-market principles, laying the groundwork for neoliberal policies.